StijnVerdenius/LTH_paper_summaries/stijns_papers/log/log.md

 - Read l0-regularization paper that patrick reccomended, seems to be a good speedup which is theoretically grounded but sparsity is not as high as one would think.
 - Prepared meeting with patrick.
 - Reading Bayesian compression paper, not really understanding the math.
 Seems as if they show group sparcity causes speed-up, while weight sparsity only reduces memory space.
 This doesn't seem right to me but is possible.
+- Realised that weight pruning might help wiht speedup but not with memory fitting as activations or channels can not be pruned this way.

 ### Wednesday 13-11-2019